ccimpoi/ACRExtensions/README.md

 Once activated, the bookmarklet will create an extra Copy button in addition to Highlight and Note that will open the selected text in a popup window so the user can easily copy it and also keep the basic HTML formatting.

+Once activated, the bookmarklet will override the Highlight function and add a prompt where the user can choose to continue with the highlighting action or copy the text in a new popup window and keep the basic HTML formatting.

+Please note that altough the text remains highlighted after copying, the highlight is not actually saved to the server and is only a local cache.

 In your browser do an "Add bookmark" action on the Bookmarks Bar and enter "ACRExtensions" for the name and copy and paste the bookmarklet code from the [raw source](https://raw.github.com/binarycrafts/ACRExtensions/master/bookmarklet/bookmarklet.js).

 Once you have the bookmarklet set up you just need to click on it once right after the Amazon Cloud Read app is loaded.

-Important note regarding the issue of the Copy button not showing up.
-This is pretty hard to reproduce but it still happens some times.
-The fix is to reload the browser page and click again on the bookmarklet button.
-It always works for me.

 Source available in the bookmarklet folder.

-Tested in Chrome and FF on Ubuntu and OSX.
+Tested in Chrome and FF on OSX.
 The bookmarklet uses document ranges so it may not work in all browsers especially IE.